Bijikyu/coreCSS/docs/self-hosting.md

 ```
 <!-- //short cache header snippet for html pages -->

-These directives ensure assets are compressed when possible and cached by browsers for up to one year without revalidation thanks to the `immutable` directive.
+These directives ensure precompressed `.gz` and `.br` files are served when present and cached by browsers for up to one year without revalidation thanks to the `immutable` directive.
 The `ETag` and `Last-Modified` headers allow conditional requests so clients avoid re-downloading unchanged files.
 Using `last_modified on;` tells Nginx to emit the actual file modification time so browsers can send `If-Modified-Since` and receive `304 Not Modified` when appropriate.

 ## Hashed file names